Dr. Theresa Rojas

 Professor of English.

-Dr. Theresa Rojas MJC's first professor of Ethnic Studies.
-She teaches Ethnic Studies, literature, creative writing, and comparative media, with a specialty in post-1945 Comics Studies, visual culture, and critical theory.
+Dr. Theresa Rojas teaches Ethnic Studies, literature, creative writing, and comparative media, with a specialty in post-1945 Comics Studies, visual culture, multi-ethnic literature, and critical theory.
 She is on the Board of the Graphic Medicine International Collective and is the Director of the Latinx Comic Arts Festival.
 LCAF, which takes place in the spring on the campus of Modesto Junior College, is the California Central Valley's international celebration of Latinx comic arts creators and friends, highlighting Latinx cartoonists, writers, animators, artists, and comic arts educators.
 It also features a lowrider exhibit with over 130 vehicles on display.
 Her art has appeared in numerous group and solo exhibits and has been collected internationally.

-Dr. Rojas is the study guide author for Quince (Fanbase Press) and Monster Matador (2510 Press); essay contributor to RIPPLE EFFECTS (Fanbase Press); cultural consultant for Starlite;(Overcast) and editor of the graphic biography, Días de Consuelo (Radiator Comics).
+Dr. Rojas is the study guide author for Monster Matador (2510 Press) and Quince (Fanbase Press) essayist for RIPPLE EFFECTS (Fanbase Press); cultural consultant for Starlite (Overcast), and editor of the graphic biography, Días de Consuelo (Radiator Comics).
 Her current scholarly project focuses on the intersection of Latinxs and graphic medicine (medically-related narratives in comics form).

 Education